 Federal Direct Loan Program

 Federal Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.
 For more information on Federal Direct Loans, click here.
+Please do not submit a Parent PLUS application before July 1 for the following academic year.

 Other Loan Programs